-- String register substitution %A %Z, etc. - %() Substitution, a powerful notation to resolve %(str\$), %(range), worksheet info and column dataset names, worksheet cells, legends, etc. - \$() Substitution, where \$(expression) resolves the numeric expression and formats the result as a string. - %n Macro and Script substitutions of the form %n, where arguments are passed to a macro or a script.
+String Register Substitution %A - %Z, etc.

+%() String Substitution, a powerful notation to resolve %(str\$), %(range), worksheet info and column dataset names, worksheet cells, legends, etc.

+\$() Substitution, - convert the numeric variable or expression and formats the result as a string.

+%n Macro and Script substitution of the form %n, where arguments are passed to a macro or a script.